Rob-Mundy/p4-weddingapp/README.md

 * When is the site user's wedding event
 * Who are the potential wedding guests
-* What are the wedding attendees' preferences
+* What are the wedding guests' details and preferences
 * How can the site users get in touch via social media

 ### User Stories